brunoamaral/gregory-ai/README.md

 ### Node-RED

 We use [Node-RED](https://nodered.org/) to collect articles from sources without an RSS.
-These flows need to be added manually and configured to write to the postres database.
+These flows needs to be added manually and configured to write to the postres database.
 If your node-red container does not show a series of flows, import the `flows.json` file from this repository.

 ### Metabase